ayushmohanty24/Calculator/README.md

 # Calculator
-It is simple Calculator made using Html, css and Javascript
+It a is simple Calculator made using Html, css and Javascript